jestjs/jest/packages/jest-diff/README.md

 The returned **string** consists of:

-- annotation lines: describe the two change symbols with labels, and a blank line
+- annotation lines: describe the two change indicators with labels, and a blank line
 - comparison lines: similar to “unified” view on GitHub, but `Expected` lines are green, `Received` lines are red, and common lines are dim (by default, see Options)

 ```diff